KarenMashburn/team-country-music/README.md

 ### Dashboard
 We will use both Flask and D3.json to create an interactive model.
 The model will be hosted on github.

+## Updates
+Neural Net model "works" but with 0% accuracy.
+Need to update the zones to be catergorical rather than integers (should be easier for activation functions to predict).
+Also need to incorportate more datasets.
+Started a skeleton of an html script and an app.js file based on the UFO sightings page.
+We will be making the fillable fields into drop down menus later.